Shelley Sekula-Gibbs: The Woodlands Township Board Elections

-In July 2019, Sekula-Gibbs filed to run for The Woodlands Township Board of Directors, Position #5.
+In July 2019, Sekula-Gibbs filed to run for The Woodlands Township Board of Directors, Position 5, succeeding John McMullan.
 She faced Walter C. Cooke, an attorney, and Rashmi Gupta.
 She said that her focus, as a director, was going to be "flood mitigation, incorporation, traffic and mobility and parks and recreation".
 Sekula-Gibbs defeated Cooke and Gupta by receiving 48.43% of the vote, outpacing her nearest rival by nineteen percent.
 She was sworn in as director on November 20, 2019 and was reelected to her second term on November 12, 2021.

 Dr. Sekula-Gibbs won reelection to the Board on November 7, 2023, pulling ahead of opponent Tricia Danto with 51.38% of the vote.
 Sekula-Gibbs has served as alternate chairman of the One Water Task Force and on the Visit The Woodlands board of directors, the Parks and Recreation advisory council, audit, budget, and investment committees.
 She successfully lobbied for the creation of the new Upper Watershed position on the San Jacinto Regional Flood Planning Group.
 She is also a member of the North Houston Association Water Committee.

 In the arena of transportation, Sekula-Gibbs is the township's representative on the Conroe/The Woodlands Urbanized Area (UZA) Transit Advisory Committee, where she currently serves as chairman.

 In 2024, Sekula-Gibbs was selected to serve on the Houston-Galveston Area Council's (H-GAC) link to HGAC Transportation Advisory Committee (TAC), where she currently serves as: primary member for the TAC Environmental category; Regional Transportation (RTP) Subcommittee-alternate member for the Environmental category, and Transportation Air Quality (TAQ) Subcommittee-primary member for the Local Government category.